Jag Star

-Jag Star (just a girl singing to a radio) is an alternative rock/pop band from Knoxville, Tennessee.
-Originally formed in late 1998, the band has released four independent records, and have a number of singles on a compilation album.
-The band has seen several line up changes and has toured extensively since 2000.
+Jag Star (just a girl singing to a radio) is an alternative pop group from Knoxville, Tennessee.
+Originally formed in 1999, the band has released five independent records, toured 14 countries, shared the stage with major artists like Dashboard Confessional, Joan Jett, Lifehouse, Michelle Branch, Macy Gray, Jordan Knight, and was featured on MTV's The Hills soundtrack (the only independent band)!
+The group has seen several line up changes and has toured extensively since 2000.
 Of the original line up listed on the band’s first EP “The Beginning”, only Sarah and J Lewis remain.
 Erin (Tipton) Archer, violist, was an original member but left the band in 2003 shortly after she married.
-The current line up includes Sarah Lewis (lead vocals, songwriter, keys), Brad Williams (drums), Just J (guitar), Drew Gilch (Bass) and Jay Daniel (Bass).
-Although listed as a current member, Jay Daniel has not performed with the band in recent months.
-Sarah is a signed songwriter to a publishing company and has had many songs featured all over television, including NBC, ABC Family, FOX, Lifetime, Disney, MTV, A & E, Travel, etc. The band is currently (as of April 2009) in the studio finishing up album number five.
+The first line up included Sarah Lewis (lead vocals, songwriter, keys), Just J(guitar), Brad Williams (drums), and Jay Daniel (Bass).
+Sarah is a signed songwriter to a publishing company, has won several songwriting competitions, and has had many songs featured all over television, including NBC, ABC Family, FOX, Lifetime, Disney, MTV, A & E, Travel, etc.